-UN peacekeepers’ child sex ring left victims, but no arrests
+AP exclusive: U.N. child-sex ring left victims but no arrests

 The following year, three Pakistanis attached to the U.N.’s police units in Haiti were allegedly involved in the rape of a mentally disabled 13-year-old in the northern city of Gonaives.

-U.N. investigators went to Haiti to investigate, but the Pakistanis abducted the boy to keep him from detailing the abuse that had gone on for more than a year, according to one of the investigators in the case, who spoke to the AP on condition of anonymity for fear of reprisals from the U.N.
+U.N. officials went to Haiti to investigate, but the Pakistanis abducted the boy to keep him from detailing the abuse that had gone on for more than a year, according to Peter Gallo, a former U.N. investigator familiar with the case.

-Finally, the men were tried in a Pakistani military tribunal in Haiti, and eventually sent back to Pakistan.
+Finally, the men were tried in a Pakistani military tribunal, and eventually sent back to Pakistan.
 In theory, the tribunal could have allowed for better access to witnesses, but it’s unclear whether any were called.
 The Pakistani authorities also refused to allow the U.N. to observe the proceedings.
 In the end, one man was sent to prison for a year, according to Ariane Quentier, a spokeswoman for the Haiti mission.

+“It’s an indictment of how the whole U.N. system works,” Gallo told the AP.

 Pakistan’s military has refused several requests for comment on the case.